-After having left Sheffield Hallam University in 1994 with a degree in International Business, David spent a year working in Italy before moving to Barcelona.
-He had come to the city hoping to be inspired by its air of creativity.
+After having left Sheffield Hallam University in 1994 with a degree in International Business, I spent a year working in Italy before moving to Barcelona to teach English.
+Seeking a new career direction that I could be passionate about, I had come to the city hoping to be inspired by its air of creativity.
 Having found such inspiration so early on, the next six years were spent passionately pursuing the goal of being a top furniture designer-maker.

-During the early years, his spare time was spent restoring and transforming discarded pieces of furniture and making lamps in his tiny 2×2 m home workshop.
-His self-taught woodworking skills were supplemented by specialised courses in marquetry and carving before deciding to study Art and Design.
+During the early years, my spare time was spent upcycling discarded pieces of furniture and making lamps in my tiny 2×2 metre home workshop.
+My self-taught woodworking skills were supplemented by specialised courses in marquetry and wood carving before deciding to study Art and Design.

-Having completed various projects for bars and restaurants as well as private clients in both Barcelona and Ibiza, David felt that in order to be able to interpret the more complex wishes of his clients he would need to train further.
+Over the next few years I completed various projects for bars and restaurants as well as private clients in both Barcelona and Ibiza.
+However, I felt that in order to be able to translate my creative vision of working with flowing curves in wood, I would need to train further.

-He decided to return to Britain in 2002 to study and gain more work experience.
-With excellence being his objective, he chose to train with David Savage for a year in one of the best workshops in Britain.
-On completing the course he was selected by world-class Silver Lining Workshops to work as a cabinet-maker and after gaining a year´s experience with them, he decided to set up his own company in Manchester.
-His clients now not only come from Manchester and Cheshire areas but the rest of the UK and overseas and include interior designers, schools, churches, synagogues and businesses as well as private individuals.
+I returned to Britain in 2002 and with excellence being my objective, I trained with David Savage for a year in one of the best workshops in Britain.
+On completing the course I was selected by world-class Silver Lining Workshops to work as a cabinet-maker and after gaining a further year´s experience, decided to set up my own company in Manchester.
+Since 2018 my work has diversified, with a greater focus on sculptural objects and in particular the use of cold casting as a technique to realise those forms.